-If an intermediary issues a 608 code and there are not indicators the calling party will use the contents of the Call-Info header field for malicious purposes (see Section 6), the intermediary MUST include a Call-Info header field in the response.
+If an intermediary issues a 608 code and there are no indicators the calling party will use the contents of the Call-Info header field for malicious purposes (see Section 6), the intermediary MUST include a Call-Info header field in the response.

 If there is a Call-Info header field, it MUST have the 'purpose' parameter of 'jwscard'.
 The value of the Call-Info header field MUST refer to a valid JSON Web Signature (JWS [RFC7515]) encoding of a jCard [RFC7095] object.
+The following section describes the construction of the JWS.